Sergio Llull

-Llull is a two−time All-EuroLeague Team selection, and was the EuroLeague MVP of the 2016–17 season.
+Llull is Real Madrid's all-time leader in point scored.
+He is also a two−time All-EuroLeague Team selection, and was the EuroLeague MVP of the 2016–17 season.
 As a regular member of the senior Spain national team, he has won a FIBA World Cup title, three EuroBasket gold medals, as well as a bronze.
 He also won two Summer Olympics medals, a silver in 2012, and a bronze in 2016.

 Professional career

 Early years

 Llull began his career playing for the La Salle Maò and CB i Unió Manresana junior clubs as a youth.
 He made his professional debut with the Spanish ACB League club Manresa during the 2005–06 season.
 He also played with the Spanish 4th Division club Finques Olesa that season, on loan.
 He returned to Manresa, and played in the Spanish 2nd Division in the next season.